csml-cam/csml-cam.github.io/_pages/reading_group.md

 In this term, we will focus on the topic of *approximate Bayesian computation* and *Stein methods*.

+#### 2010-10-30 Summary Statistics

+Alex will present chapter 5 of the [Handbook of Approximate Bayesian Computation](https://www.routledge.com/Handbook-of-Approximate-Bayesian-Computation/Sisson-Fan-Beaumont/p/book/9781439881507).
+> Sisson, S. A., Y. Fan, and M. A. Beaumont, eds.
+2019.
+Handbook of Approximate Bayesian Computation.
+Boca Raton: CRC Press, Taylor and Francis Group.

+#### 2010-10-23 Statistical Inference for Noisy Nonlinear Ecological Dynamic Systems

+Connor will present the following paper by Simon Wood.
+> Wood, Simon N. 2010.
+‘Statistical Inference for Noisy Nonlinear Ecological Dynamic Systems’.
+Nature 466 (7310): 1102–4. [https://doi.org/10.1038/nature09319](https://doi.org/10.1038/nature09319).

-### 2010-10-16 Approximate Bayesian Computation (Part I)
+#### 2010-10-16 Introduction to Approximate Bayesian Computation

-We will read chapter 1 of the [Handbook of Approximate Bayesian Computation](https://www.routledge.com/Handbook-of-Approximate-Bayesian-Computation/Sisson-Fan-Beaumont/p/book/9781439881507).
+Ieva will present the introductory chapter of the [Handbook of Approximate Bayesian Computation](https://www.routledge.com/Handbook-of-Approximate-Bayesian-Computation/Sisson-Fan-Beaumont/p/book/9781439881507).

-Full reference:
 > Sisson, S. A., Y. Fan, and M. A. Beaumont, eds.
 2019.
 Handbook of Approximate Bayesian Computation.
 Boca Raton: CRC Press, Taylor and Francis Group.